vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 ##### Adding a modifier to a block

-According to the BEM methodology, a block states must be defined by [modifers](i-bem-js-states.en.md#modifers).
+According to the BEM methodology, a block's states must be defined by [modifers](i-bem-js-states.en.md#modifers).
-So in order to extend a block functionality, you often need to implement support for new modifiers.
+So in order to extend a block's functionality, you often need to implement support for new modifiers.

-To add a modifier, pass the redefined block `decl` method:
+To add a modifier, pass the redefined block's `decl` method:

 -   A hash with the `modName` and `modVal` keys.
 The `modName` value is a string with the modifier name.
 The `modVal` value is a string with the modifier value.
 -   A hash of methods that will be available for the block with the corresponding modifier.
 If there are methods and modifiers of the same name, their implementation from the hash is used.